Save on heating costs immediately at little or no cost

 Certified Home Performance & Energy Auditors

 Hire a certified home energy auditor to help prioritize your energy improvements based on their relative costs and benefits.
-Visit www.mainehomeperformance.org for certified evaluators who provide one-stop-shop access to a whole-house approach for home improvements.
+Efficiency Maine has a list of residential registered vendors who can help you with your home energy efficiency improvements.
 Visit www.mainehousing.org for a list of certified energy auditors around the state.

 Home Energy Loan Program (HELP) provides very low-interest rate loans to low- and moderate-income homeowners to finance improvements to make their homes more energy efficient.
 Income eligible homeowners may borrow from $2,800 up to $30,000 at 3.95% interest. www.mainehousing.org